-- · a covered benefit under its health plan;
+- a covered benefit under its health plan;

-- · safe, effective and medically necessary;
+- safe, effective and medically necessary;

-- · appropriate for the specific patient;
+- appropriate for the specific patient;

-- · cost-effective; and
+- cost-effective; and

-- · neither experimental nor investigational.
+- neither experimental nor investigational.

 Obtaining reimbursement approval for a product from each government or other third-party payer is a time consuming and costly process that could require us to provide supporting scientific, clinical and cost effectiveness data for the use of our products to each payer.
 We may not be able to provide data sufficient to gain acceptance with respect to reimbursement.
 Additionally, we might need to conduct post-marketing studies in order to demonstrate the cost-effectiveness of any future products to such payers' satisfaction.
 Such studies might require us to commit a significant amount of management time and financial and other resources.
 Even when a payer determines that a product is eligible for reimbursement, the payer may impose coverage limitations that preclude payment for some uses that are approved by the FDA or non-United States regulatory authorities.
 Also, prior authorization for a product may be required.
 In addition, there is a risk that full reimbursement may not be available for high-priced products.
 Moreover, eligibility for coverage does not imply that any product will be reimbursed in all cases or at a rate that allows us to make a profit or even cover our costs.
 Interim payments for new products, if applicable, may also not be sufficient to cover our costs and may not be made permanent.
-Further, coverage policies and third-party payer reimbursement rates may change at any time.
-Even if favorable coverage and reimbursement status is attained, less favorable coverage policies and reimbursement rates may be implemented in the future.
+Further, coverage policies and third-party payer reimbursement rates may be implemented in the future.